hipe/tmx/brazen/doc/issues/094-expression-agent-adjunct-notes.md

-(the central document node for expression agents is [#br-093]. this documnt is part of a related narrative, and is largely historical).
+(the central document node for expression agents is [#br-093]. this document is part of a related narrative, and is largely historical).

 ..picking up from where we left off in [#!064] the CLI action core instance methods narrative: